Colliwry/Active-directory-lab/README.md

-# Cybersecurity Analyst Portfolio Project: Active Directory Lab on Oracle VirtualBox
+# Active Directory Lab on Oracle VirtualBox

 This project involves setting up a virtualized Active Directory (AD) environment using Oracle VirtualBox.
 The lab simulates a real-world corporate network, providing hands-on experience with Active Directory administration, network security configurations, and penetration testing.